 February is Pet Dental Health Month, and it is begging that elephant-in-the-room sort of question: Why do our furry friends have stinky breath, and can we finally get to the bottom of it?

 For those researching the answers on how to fix bad breath in dogs, they will likely find that better breath starts in the gut.
 So, before simply giving your dog a minty dental chew, think about how you can help your pet’s gut.
-Focusing on their gut may help you in fixing dog breath and address the possible root cause of bad breath.
+Focusing on their gut may help you in fixing dog breath and address the possible root cause of the issues.

-3 WAYS TO FIX YOUR DOG’S STINKY BREATH
+3 WAYS FOR HOW TO FIX BAD BREATH IN DOGS

 Colostrum: Studies show that Colostrum helps bad breath, as it supports the growth of good bacteria in the gut, fights bacteria which causes bad breath, and reduces inflammation (a precursor to periodontal disease).